clirdlf/eresearchnetwork/assignment-one.md

 ##Directions

-Submit to CLIR ERN OSF instance at https://osf.io/pdn8z/
+Submit to CLIR ERN OSF instance at <https://osf.io/pdn8z/>
-  * In the files “pod”, you will see an OSF Storage -> DLF eRN Assignments folder
   * Save the file with the following convention [assignment-one]-[institution-name].[file-extension]
+  * Add the file to appropriate assignment folder in this [DLf-eRN-Assignments folder](https://drive.google.com/folderview?id=0B00qDiMLT3XddXBOWWRZM1RISkk&usp=sharing)

 For this exercise, we are asking you to pick between two options: